Nguyễn dynasty: World War II

 Nationalist sentiment intensified in Vietnam (especially during and after the First World War), but uprisings and tentative efforts failed to obtain concessions from the French.
 The Russian Revolution greatly impacted 20th-century Vietnamese history.

 For Vietnam, the outbreak of World War II on 1 September 1939 was as decisive as the 1858 French seizure of Đà Nẵng.
 The Axis power of Japan invaded Vietnam on 22 September 1940, attempting to construct military bases to strike against Allied forces in Southeast Asia.
 This led to a period of Indochina under Japanese occupation with the cooperation of the collaborationist Vichy French, who still retained the administration of the colony.
 During this time the Viet Minh, a communist resistance movement, developed under Ho Chi Minh from 1941, with allied support.
 During 1944–1945 famine in northern Vietnam, over one million people starved to death.

 Empire of Vietnam (1945)

 In March 1945, after the liberation of France and heavy setbacks in the war, the Japanese in a last ditch effort to gather support in Indochina overthrew the French administration, imprisoned their civil servants and proclaimed independence for Cambodia, Laos and Vietnam, which became the Empire of Vietnam with Bảo Đại as its Emperor.
 The Empire of Vietnam was a puppet state of the Empire of Japan.
-After the Surrender of Japan, Bảo Đại abdicated on 25 August 1945 after the Viet Minh launched the August Revolution.
+Following the surrender of Japan, Bảo Đại abdicated on 25 August 1945 after the Viet Minh launched the August Revolution.

 This ended the 143-year reign of the Nguyễn dynasty.
-Bảo Đại was later restored to power by the French to become emperor of the State of Vietnam in 1949 until the country became a republic in 1955, however this period is not considered part of the Nguyễn Dynasty.
+Bảo Đại was later restored to power by the French to become head of state of the State of Vietnam in 1949 until the country became a republic in 1955; however, this period is not considered as part of the Nguyễn dynasty.